andrew/ultimate-awesome/README.md

 - [awesome-orclapex](https://github.com/Dani3lSun/awesome-orclapex) - A curated list of awesome Oracle APEX resources.
 - [awesome-ros](https://github.com/ps-micro/awesome-ros) - 😎 A curated list of awesome robotics resources based on ROS.
 - [awesome-sweden](https://github.com/buren/awesome-sweden) - A curated list of awesome things to use when coding for the Swedish market.
+- [awesome-openrouter](https://github.com/openrouterteam/awesome-openrouter) - Awesome list of apps that work with OpenRouter.
+OpenRouter provides access to 300+ AI Models through a single API.
 - [awesome-webhid](https://github.com/robatwilliams/awesome-webhid) - Curated list of resources relating to the WebHID (Human Interface Device) API.
 - [awesome-ai4animation](https://github.com/yunlong10/awesome-ai4animation) -  [ICCVW 2025] This repository includes latest papers, projects and datasets on GenAI for Cel-Animation.
 Accepted by ICCV 2025 AISTORY Workshop.
 - [awesome-coder](https://github.com/coder/awesome-coder) - A curated list of awesome Coder resources.